HHS Robotics Coaches

 Mr. Harper has assisted the Hagerty Robotics Program as a mentor since 2011.
 He didn’t even have any children attending our school then!
 He works at UCF’s College of Engineering.
 Mr. Harper loves challenges, especially with robotics.
 He made a driverless car out of his wife’s car, which made it to the finals of the DARPA Urban Challenge in 2007, and was on the BattleBots TV Show.
 He introduced the team to the Mini Urban Challenge in 2011 where our school placed 2nd at the National Competition.
 He helps us design using PTC Creo, build, and program the robot using RobotC and Java.
 He also helps drive the students to competitions and outreach events.
 He spends many hours each day, even on the weekends, assisting us with our robots.
 He won Tesla Robotics League’s Mentor of the Year in 2013.
 Mr. Harper has a wealth of knowledge and is always ready and willing to teach us.
 We are lucky to have him as our mentor as he provides us access to UCF’s Innovation Lab where we can use laser cutters, 3-D printers, and other tools to make parts for our robot.

 Ian Nelson is the head of Technical Integration for the Generator Service Engineering within Siemens.
-Ian is an electrical engineer with 22 year experience at Siemens, with a primary focus on Generator Service Engineering and Flexible AC Transmission Systems.
-Ian has 4 years of experience supporting First Lego League teams and 1 year mentoring First Tech Challenge teams at Hagerty High School.
+Ian is an electrical engineer with 22 years experience at Siemens, with a primary focus on Generator Service Engineering and Flexible AC Transmission Systems.
+Ian has 4 years of experience supporting First Lego League teams and 2 years mentoring First Tech Challenge teams at Hagerty High School.
+He has helped with brainstorming, idea development, designing, testing, and has also built a battery case for organizing phones and batteries at competitions.

 Mr. Steinebronn's picture and bio will be added soon!